Call for proposals by Women and Gender Equality Canada

 EDC also provides support through their insights, tools and advice offerings like Export Help Hub.
 Through a MyEDC account Canadian businesses can access free services and information.
 Standard EDC programs are also available to support Canadian companies with international trade.

-Allow banks to give up to $40,000 in government-backed loans to most owner-operated small businesses, to help them cover their operating costs during this time when their revenues are temporarily reduced.
-There is zero interest on the loan until December 31, 2022.
+There is zero interest charged until December 31, 2022.
 By repaying 75% of your loan on or before December 31, 2022, you can keep the remaining 25% (up to $10,000).
-If the loan cannot be repaid by December 31, 2022, it can be converted into a 3-year term loan with an interest rate of 5%.
+If the loan cannot be repaid by December 31, 2022, it can be converted into a three-year term loan with an interest rate of 5%.
 Contact your primary financial institution to apply.